daisy91530/CourseProject/README.md

 The progress report of this project can be found [here](https://github.com/daisy91530/CourseProject/blob/main/Docs/410%20Project%20Progress%20Report%20-%20Children%20Hooray.pdf).

 ## Final Presentation
+The final presentation video can be found [here](https://youtu.be/9Jo5MXPm6ak).
 The final presentation pdf of this project can be found [here](https://github.com/daisy91530/CourseProject/blob/main/Docs/CS410%20Final%20Presentation.pdf).

 ## Final Documentation